 Only a doctor can fit you for a custom mouth guard, but for the best-fitting OTC alternative, look for a “boil-and-bite” guard that molds to your teeth.
-“Put it in hot water [to] soften it, and then you bite into it and it sets,” says Rozenberg.
+“Put it in hot water [to] soften it, and then you bite into it, and it sets,” says Rozenberg.
 “When it sets, you can trim [the excess material], and now you have a semi-custom-fitted guard.”
-One of her favorites boil-and-bites is this one from Oral-B, which has a pleasant, minty flavor and can also be softened in the microwave.
+One of her favorite boil-and-bites is this one from Oral-B, which has a pleasant, minty flavor and can also be softened in the microwave.
+Dr. Tannenbaum prefers the microwaveable ones to traditional boil and bite because they are made from a “thinner, lighter, more moldable material.”
 Dr. Brijesh Chandwani, a dentist specializing in facial pain and jaw-joint disorders, also recommends the Oral-B guard.

 Because they’re ready to use right out of the box, one-size night guards, like these Plackers ones chosen by Rozenberg, are a quicker solution than boil-and-bite guards — as long as they’re a comfortable fit for your mouth.
 Designed to be worn on either the upper or lower teeth, these are disposable but can be cleaned with Efferdent tablets, toothpaste, or soap and water between uses.
-Rozenberg recommends cleaning boil-and-bite guards the same way to keep them hygienic.
+Dr. Bakhtiari says soap, water, and a soft toothbrush is preferable as “toothpaste is just gonna scratch it up and then it’s gonna accumulate bacteria faster.”

 With a slimmer design than some of the other popular guards, Rozenberg says this DenTek model offers just as much protection while possibly feeling more comfortable.
-However, if you have a sensitive gag reflex, it’s best to go with a professionally made guard, as even these low-profile OTC versions still come into contact with the roof of the mouth, which can be irritating.
+And even though you can’t boil it or warm it up in the microwave to conform to your teeth, it does come with a five-point adjustable band for a better fit.
+However, if you have a sensitive gag reflex, it’s best to go with a professionally-made guard, as even these low-profile OTC versions still come into contact with the roof of the mouth, which can be irritating.
+Also, Dr. Bakhtiari warns that a partial guard that doesn’t conform to your teeth (ahem, this one) can become dislodged during the night, and back sleepers “have a risk of it moving it around to the back of the throat.”

 Best mouth guard for daytime grinding